Biooptics2021/PathFinder/README.md

 ## License, Usages, and Acknowledgements
--This code is made available under the GPLv3 License and is available for non-commercial academic purposes.
+- This code is made available under the GPLv3 License and is available for non-commercial academic purposes.
--Code base structure was inspired by [Pathomic Fusion](https://github.com/mahmoodlab/PathomicFusion).
+- Code base structure was inspired by [Pathomic Fusion](https://github.com/mahmoodlab/PathomicFusion).

 ## Reference
 If you find our work useful in your research or if you use parts of this code please consider citing our paper.